-Sure, there are days when we just don’t want to go to work.
-In these times, the very thought of going in to the office can make one cringe…we feel like we need a long, isolated vacation.
-In short, we’re burned out.
-This is a big problem for companies, who rely on employees to be actively engaged and energetic at work.
+Burnout is a big problem for companies, who rely on employees to be actively engaged and energetic at work.
 However, it may be that some people are more or less intrinsically susceptible to burnout and disengagement at work.
 That is, some people just have burnout-prone personality characteristics and thus may be unwise investments for employers.
 Wouldn’t it be nice if we could figure out who these people are likely to be?
-Salmela-Aro and her colleagues (2011) address this issue directly.
+Researchers (Salmela-Aro et al., 2011) address this issue directly.

-So, these results suggest that those who have more optimal social strategies (e.g., can make friends easily, are willing to rely on others for help, can build social support networks) can more effectively deal with work pressure and avoid burnout and stay more engaged on the job.
-Thus, there seems to be something to be said about workers who can get work well with others.
+These results suggest that those who have more optimal social strategies (e.g., can make friends easily, are willing to rely on others for help, can build social support networks) can more effectively deal with work pressure and avoid burnout and stay more engaged on the job.
+Thus, there seems to be something to be said about workers who can get along well with others.

 Image credit: istockphoto/SARINYAPINNGAM